-The College Chaplain is a faith presence in the school community who is available to students, parents and staff members alike.
-The Chaplain works closely with school the student support team (SST), management, year heads, class tutors, and classroom teachers to promote a harmonious school environment for the well-being of all its members.
+The Chaplain (Ms. Coakley) is a faith presence in the school community who is available to students, parents and staff members alike.
+Ms. Coakley works closely with the Student Support Team (SST), management, year heads, class tutors, and classroom teachers to promote a harmonious school environment for the well-being of all its members.

 The Chaplain provides an open door where students, as well as other members of the school community, can receive support in a safe and confidential manner.